 An older church in the area of Hawthorn needed some tender love and care.
-The building imagewas a perfect opportunity for CMA to polish beautiful work to its glory days.
+The building was a perfect opportunity for CMA to polish beautiful work to its glory days.

 Hawthorn is a suburb of Melbourne, first settled in the 1830s with currently more than 22,000 residents.